alexhey1999/Political-Compass-NLP-Classification/README.md

 In addition, there is also a database.py file containing the database class.
 This allows easy reading and addition of records to each of the integrations detailed above.

-This same database class is also utilised in openai.py which mirrors the database.py implementation and adds in new methods to translate data using the stated prompt.
+This same database class is also utilised in openai.py which mirrors the database.py implementation and adds new methods to translate data using the stated prompt.

 ### NLP Model